Nebuleon/ds2comp/README.md

 # Installing

-To install the plugin to your storage card after compiling it, copy `catsfc.plg`, `catsfc.ini` and `catsfc.bmp` to the card's `_dstwoplug` directory.
-Then, copy the source directory's CATSFC subdirectory to the root of the card.
+To install the plugin to your storage card after compiling it, copy `ds2comp.plg`, `ds2comp.ini` and `ds2comp.bmp` to the card's `_dstwoplug` directory.
+Then, copy the source directory's DS2COMP subdirectory to the root of the card.

-# Cheats

-The format accepted by the "Load a cheat file" function is equivalent to the old format used in Mightymo's BSNES Cheat Code Pack.

-1. Download the BSNES Cheat Code Pack at
-   <http://www.mightymo.net/downloads.html>.
-It will be a zip archive.
-2. Open the zip file, with WinZip, WinRAR or the built-in zip extension in the operating system on your computer.
-3. In the zip file, open the folder called *BSNES Cheat Code Pack*, then the one called *BSNES v0.51-0.74 Cheat Code Pack*.
-4. Open your microSD card's CATSFC folder, then descend into gamecht.
-5. Drag the cheat code files from the zip archive to the card's gamecht folder.
-6. In the card's gamecht directory, create two folders.
-Name the first one *a-m* and the second one *n-z*.
-Drag the cheat files from the games whose name starts with A to M into *a-m* and the rest into *n-z*.

-This is because the directory display does not handle more than 512 files.

-To add cheats to the menu in a game, first load the game, then use the Cheats menu's "Load a cheat file" option.

-# Frame skipping

-In the Video & audio menu, the **Frame skipping** option allows you to select a number of frames to skip between rendered frames.
-* Setting this to 0 will show every single frame, but this will slow down the game considerably, as the DSTWO would only have enough processing power to emulate **and** render a few frames per second.
-It has enough power to emulate all frames and render **some**, though.
-* Setting this to 10 will skip 10 frames and render one, but this will severely desynchronise the audio.
-You will also find yourself unable to perform actions during the correct frame with the controller.
-* Setting this to - (Keep up with the game) will make the emulator try to render the game at its correct speed, dropping frames as needed (up to 8).

-It is recommended to start with frame skipping 4 (Show 1 frame every 5) and go to 3 or 2 if the game doesn't run with major slowdowns with them.
-If you don't like the slowdowns, return to frame skipping 4 or -.

-# Hotkeys
+# Compression levels

-You can set buttons to press to perform certain actions.
-For each action, there is a *global hotkey* and a *game-specific override hotkey*.
-You might, for example, want to have the R button bound to Temporary fast-forward, but a specific game uses R for something important.
-In that case, you can set the global hotkey to R and make an override with X for that game.

-Hotkeys are sent to the current game as well as to their corresponding action.
-The criterion for a hotkey is met when **at least** all of its buttons are held.
-Additional keys are sent to the game and can trigger another hotkey.
-For example, setting a hotkey to L and another to R+X, then pressing L+R+X+Y will trigger both and send L+R+X+Y to the game.

-Available actions are:
-* Go to main menu.
-In addition to tapping the Touch Screen to return to the main menu, you can set a hotkey to do the same.
-* Temporary fast-forward.
-While this hotkey is held, the fast-forward option will be forced on.
-* Toggle sound.
-Each time this hotkey is held, the sound will be disabled if it's currently enabled, and vice-versa.
+By default, the compression level is 1.
+However, you can adjust it in the Options menu.

+The lowest compression level appears to be 0, but there is no difference between 0 and 1.
+These two levels are the fastest, compressing data at 1 MiB/s (more with long stretches of empty data), and they should reduce the size of most files by a third (1/3, 33%).

+The highest compression level is 9.
+This level is very slow, compressing data at 64 KiB/s (more with long stretches of empty data), and it should reduce the size of most files by two fifths (2/5, 40%).

 # The font

-The font used by CATSFC is now similar to the Pictochat font.
+The font used by DS2Compress is now similar to the Pictochat font.
 To modify it, see `source/font/README.txt`.

 # Translations

-Translations for CATSFC may be submitted to the author(s) under many forms, one of which is the Github pull request.
+Translations for DS2Compress may be submitted to the author(s) under many forms, one of which is the Github pull request.
 To complete a translation, you will need to do the following:

-* Open `CATSFC/system/language.msg`.
+* Open `DS2COMP/system/language.msg`.
 * Copy what's between `STARTENGLISH` and `ENDENGLISH` and paste it at the end of the file.
 * Change the tags.
 For example, if you want to translate to German, the tags